 - High HSA maximum contributions

 Setting an asset allocation based on your age is a smart way to start planning for your retirement or building wealth.
 But there is no one-size-fits-all strategy.
 Generally speaking, most investors believe you should invest more of your money in growth-oriented equities like stocks when you’re younger.
-But as you reach your golden years, you should gradually cut down on your exposure to equities and switch gears toward fixed-income investments.
-Again, these are just pointers.
-Your personal asset allocation depends on factors as they apply to you only.
-These include your risk tolerance, current income, lifestyle, health and more.
+But as you reach your golden years, you might want to gradually cut down on your exposure to equities and switch gears toward fixed-income investments.

 Tips on Retirement Planning